 help stop the bleeding.
 It is very important to protect the extraction site, as a blood

 clot will form.
-It is important to restrain from lifting heavy items, sucking from a
+It is important to restrain from lifting heavy items, drinking from a

 straw, smoking, or rinsing vigorously as these all increase the chance of dislodging